taehyunnkim/vulnalert/README.md

 - - -
 ### Backend
-To run the backend server in production mode, run the following command: `npm run backend`
+To run the backend server in development mode, run the following command: `npm run backend`

-To run the backend server in development mode, run the following command: `npm run backend-dev`
+To run the backend server in debug mode, run the following command: `npm run backend-dev`